 She serves on College of the Redwoods Entrepreneurship Advisory Board and Humboldt State University's College of Professional Studies Advisory Board, as well as both Humboldt's and Del Norte/Crescent City's Comprehensive Economic Development Strategy (CEDS) working groups.

 She has a master’s degree in the management of sustainable development.
 Leila is the daughter and granddaughter of immigrants from England and Morocco.
-She lives in Eureka with her husband John Richmond, general manager of Lost Coast Communications, and their pointy-eared dog Benny.
+She lives in Eureka with her husband John Richmond, Publisher of the Times-Standard newspaper, and their pointy-eared dog Benny.

-Leila believes thriving small independent businesses are the heart of our community and the key to our prosperity.
+Leila believes thriving small independent businesses are the heart of our economy and the key to our prosperity.

 Kurt will be providing regular advice and counsel on workplace issues and labor regulations for both the public and private sector employers.
 He has developed presentations for employers on the current Industrial Welfare Commission Orders, Labor Code Compliance, and proper classification of employees.
 In addition, Kurt regularly conducts independent internal investigations for employers, and advises on the proper methods to establish compliance with the current Labor regulations.